-Chapter 3.
 Control Language Commands

-This chapter discusses the Control Language (CL) commands that are used with the ILE C/C++ compiler.
+Read this section for an overview of the Control Language (CL) commands that are used with the ILE C/C++ compiler.
 Syntax diagrams and parameter description tables are provided.

 This table describes the CL commands that are used with the IBM i compiler.